The Debut (2026 film): Production

 Deadline Hollywood announced in November 2024 that Jesse Eisenberg would be directing and writing a musical comedy, with Julianne Moore and Paul Giamatti starring.
 In April 2025, Halle Bailey, Havana Rose Liu, Bernadette Peters, Bonnie Milligan, Colton Ryan, Lilli Cooper and Maulik Pancholy joined the cast, with A24 boarding as distributor, and principal photography commencing.
+Emma Stone, Dave McCary, Ali Herting of Fruit Tree produced, alongside Eisenberg.
+Topic Studios executive produced.
+In June 2026, the title was revealed as The Debut.